 - D. Conditional uses (subject to the provisions of Article XXIX of this chapter): - (1) Public utilities. - (2) Motor vehicle service stations. - (3) Drive-in restaurants. - (4) Hospitals, nursing homes and sanatoriums. - (5) New car sales, service and showrooms. - (6) Commercial swimming pools and swimming clubs. - (7) Motels. - (8) New truck sales, display service and rental. - § 145-68.
-Development standards. - A. Minimum front yard setback: One hundred (100) feet from U.S. Route 1 and U.S. Route 130 and 60 feet from all other streets. - B. Where a proposed commercial development abuts a residential zone or a lot developed for residential uses, a buffer shall be established; an additional 30 foot buffer strip, designed in accordance with the requirements of Article XXVI, shall be added to any required rear or side yard which abuts said residential use. - C. All properties and uses shall also be subject to the general provisions under Article IV. - D. Front yards may be utilized for parking, provided that no parking shall be closer than ten (10) feet to the street line and all nonparking areas shall be landscaped.
+Development standards. - A. Minimum front yard setback: Seventy-five (75) feet from U.S. Route 1 and U.S. Route 130 and 60 feet from all other streets. - B. Where a proposed commercial development abuts a residential zone or a lot developed for residential uses, a buffer shall be established; an additional 30 foot buffer strip, designed in accordance with the requirements of Article XXVI, shall be added to any required rear or side yard which abuts said residential use. - C. All properties and uses shall also be subject to the general provisions under Article IV. - D. Front yards may be utilized for parking, provided that no parking shall be closer than ten (10) feet to the street line and all nonparking areas shall be landscaped.

-E. Nonconforming residential uses located in this zone shall be permitted to have accessory buildings and uses permitted in the R-2 Zone in accordance with the provisions of the R-2 Zone.
+- E. Nonconforming residential uses located in this zone shall be permitted to have accessory buildings and uses permitted in the R-2 Zone in accordance with the provisions of the R-2 Zone. - F. All properties and uses are subject to the performance standards as specified in Article XXVII.